xamarin/xamarin-forms-samples/UserInterface/NativeViews/SubclassedNativeControls/README.md

 ---
-name: Subclassed Native Views
+name: Xamarin.Forms - Subclassed Native Views
 description: This sample demonstrates how to subclass native to define a XAML-friendly API.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: